adderbyte/GYM_XPLANE_ML/README.md

 ------------------
 ##### TO DO
 -------------------
- * Use XVFB for display
+ * Use XVFB for fake display.